yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/aws.md

 - Enter a meaningful name (for example, `yugaware-sg`).

-- Add a description (for example, Security group for Yugabyte Platform access).
+- Add a description (for example, Security group for YugabyteDB Anywhere access).

 - Add the appropriate IP addresses to the **Source** field.
 To allow access from any computer, add `0.0.0.0/0` but note that this is not very secure.